Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 to modify an existing simulation, creating a new one if the Id does not match any existing simulation.
 When using PUT, the simulation Id is passed through the URL.
-PUT requests are idempotent and don't generate errors when retried (unless the payload differs during a retry, in which case the Etag mismatch will generate an error).
+PUT requests are idempotent and don't generate errors when retried (unless the payload differs during a retry, in which case the ETag mismatch will generate an error).

 ```